Almost Optimal Variance-Constrained Best Arm Identification: RiskAverse-UCB-BAI

 \item the confidence bounds for the mean:

 \item the confidence bounds for the variance:

-\end{itemize} The algorithm, RiskAverse-UCB-BAI, an adaptation of RiskAverse-UCB-m-best~\citep{David2018} to our variance-constrained setting, is presented in Algorithm~\ref{RiskAverse}.
+\end{itemize} The algorithm, RiskAverse-UCB-BAI, an adaptation of RiskAverse-UCB-m-best~\cite{David2018} to our variance-constrained setting, is presented in Algorithm~\ref{RiskAverse}.

 Since Algorithm~\ref{RiskAverse} only guarantees to output an {\em $\epsilon_\mathrm{v}$-approximately feasible and $\epsilon_\mu$-approximately optimal} arm, in order to output the best feasible arm, the accuracy parameters have to be sufficiently small such that the only {\em $\epsilon_\mathrm{v}$-approximately feasible and $\epsilon_\mu$-approximately optimal} arm is the best feasible arm.
-See Appendix~\ref{sec:discussion} for details.
+See Appendix~\ref{sec:discussion} for details. \begin{remark} We remark that Algorithm~\ref{VALUCB} can also be adapted to the BAI problem with an $\alpha$-quantile constraint by replacing the sample variance and its associated confidence bound by the sample $\alpha$-quantile and the corresponding concentration bound (see \cite[Lemma~6]{David2018}).
+The modified Algorithm~\ref{VALUCB} is completely parameter-free, whereas RiskAverse-UCB-m-best\cite{David2018} is not.
+The sample complexity of the modified Algorithm~\ref{VALUCB} can be derived in a similar procedure as in this paper. \end{remark}